KitRifty/star-fortress-64/README.md

 > :warning: The Woonwing model is missing its material and is unfortunately lost to time.

 # Configuration
 - **`sv_maxvelocity`** - Laser projectiles move extremely fast, so you must set this hidden cvar via `sm_cvar` to a value higher than any of the projectiles' speeds.
-If a projectile exceeds this limit, the projectile's velocity will be clamped down and the projectile will fly off in a random direction.
+Projectile's velocity will be clamped down to this value by default.
 For reference, the Arwing laser projectile's default speed is `18500`, so set `sv_maxvelocity` higher than this.

 # Controls
 To enter an Arwing, walk up and point at it then call MEDIC (default is 'E').